FAQ's: Your Questions Answered

 As with any personal injury claim, victims of injuries related to slip and fall accidents have the potential to be compensated for lost wages, medical bills and pain and suffering.
 Be certain to keep good records and collect supporting documentation for those potential claims.

 You are likely to receive a phone call from the insurance company or risk management office of the owner of the property where the fall occurred.
 Although they may seem friendly and concerned, please remember that they represent the property owner and have their best interest in mind.
 Be cautious when providing them with any information concerning the accident and your injuries.
 Slip and fall accidents are not as straight-forward as they may seem.
 Since a slip-and-fall case can become much more complicated than it appears on its face, you are best served by hiring an experienced, qualified personal injury attorney.
-Dan Newlin & Partners are those types of attorneys.
+Dan Newlin Injury Attorneys are those types of attorneys.
 Our firm has handled over 10,000 personal injury cases and knows how to navigate the legal system and get you the best outcome possible.
-Call Dan Newlin & Partners at (407) 888-8000 to get answers to all your questions about slip and fall accidents.
+Call Dan Newlin Injury Attorneys at (407) 888-8000 to get answers to all your questions about slip and fall accidents.
 The call is free, and our services are at no cost to you unless he wins your case.
 Don’t wait, call today.